marcandrews/mybb-gcm-push-notifications/README.md

 ## Requirements
 - MyBB hosted over HTTPS
-- Modern version of Chrome
+- Modern version of Chrome (tested on Windows and Android, but all platforms should work)

 ## Installation instructions